-Citizens Bank offers private student loans and refinancing options to students and parents.
-Competitive interest rates, flexible repayment terms and rate reduction opportunities make it a big contender in the student loan space.
-Yet its multi-year approval program is what sets it apart from other lenders — borrowers can apply once, with a single application, and be approved for additional loans each year after without the need to reapply.
+Citizens Bank offers private student loans and refinancing options to undergraduate and graduate students and their parents.
+Competitive interest rates, flexible repayment terms and rate-reduction opportunities make it a big contender in the student loan space.
+It’s a particularly great option for students who would like to take some of the legwork out of applying for funds for multiple years of college.

 Citizens Bank student loan snapshot

 Undergraduate, graduate, law, health professions, MBA, bar study, medical residency, parent, refinancing

 Private loans: $1,000 to $350,000 ($150,000 for undergraduate and graduate, $225,000 for MBA and law, $180,000 for some health care)

 Refinancing loans: $10,000 to $750,000 ($300,000 for bachelor’s degree, $500,000 for graduate degree)

 Private loans: 1.86% to 8.72% variable APR, 3.47% to 9.35% fixed APR

 Refinancing loans: 2.24% to 8.99% variable APR, 4.29% to 9.49% fixed APR